MylesThomas/mylescgthomaspy/instructions.md

 This will ensure that when we build, the requirement file (mylescgthomaspy-0.0.3-py3-none-any.whl) is present and accessible.

+Note: A new wheel file should have just appeared in ./dist

 7. Push to GitHub

-First, double check that you are NOT on `main` or `develop` branch:
+First, double check that you are NOT on the `main` branch:

 ```bash
 git branch -a